ms-iot/content/en-US/win10/samples/ZigBeeAdapterTutorial.md

 (see their respective documentations to figure out how to proceed).
 2. Configure the XBee module
 3. Let your device join your ZigBee network
-4. set up your Raspberry Pi2 (if you target that device)
+4. Set up your Raspberry Pi2 (if you target that device)
 5. Deploy ZigBee adapter

 >Note that in Windows 10, when a machine has __multiple AllJoyn modern applications__ that __need to interact__ on the same machine, the user must __add a loopback exemption__ for these modern applications.
 Consequently, if you run both the ZigBee adapter and AllJoyn Explorer on the same machine you will need to add a loopback exemption for these 2 applications.
 This isn’t needed for application you run from Visual Studio 2015.
 Note that when deploying an application from Visual Studio 2015, the loopback exemption is for the lifetime of the installed application.
 Meaning that you can launch the app directly (not from Visual Studio 2015) afterwards and it will have the loopback exemption.